Skip to content

 Growing children and teenagers have extra daily calorie needs to support their development.

-From a research standpoint, we don’t know whether it’s safe for children and teenagers to grow up too fast.
+From a research standpoint, we don’t know whether it’s safe for children and teenagers to fast.
 Because children are growing and developing, most people agree that extreme fasting could affect their nutrition.

 There is also the research discussed earlier regarding disordered eating.
 Approach fasting with extreme caution, as it may increase the likelihood of engaging in disordered eating behavior.